CREB® News Tools & Technology Practice Advice Housing Market Community Investment Courses & Events Etcetera

 Showing articles tagged Practice Advice

-The CREB® Member Practice team supports members facing negative experiences with other members.
-When issues related to the CREB® Rules and REALTOR® Code of Ethics arise, we inform members of their options for resolution.
+The CREB® Member Practice team supports members facing negative interactions with other members.
+When issues arise concerning the CREB® Rules and the REALTOR® Code of Ethics, we provide resolution options for the involved parties.

 Search Widget